Thomas Hardy: 7 Facts about an Astounding Novelist and Poet

 Hardy’s Death

 Hardy fell ill with pleurisy and died on 11 January 1928.
 His funeral was held in Westminster Abbey, and his ashes were laid in the Poets’ Corner of the same monastery.
-His heart was buried in Stanford alongside his wife Emma, although Hardy previously stated that he wanted to be buried alongside his first wife at Stanford.
+His heart was buried at Stanford alongside his wife Emma, although Hardy previously stated that he wanted to be buried alongside his first wife at Stanford.

 Shortly after his death, his letters and notes were cremated, but 12 documents that survived the cremation contain notes and snippets of newspaper stories from the 1820s, and research on the latter confirmed that Hardy used them in his works.
 Mrs Hardy, his second wife, published a book entitled The Early Life of Thomas Hardy, 1841-1891, containing many notes, letters, diaries, and other information from her conversations with him during their marriage years.